Vowel–consonant harmony: Tupian Languages

-Guarani uses nasal harmony with nasal vowels being the trigger, and the harmony being bidirectional, though voiced stops are of the blockers.
+Guaraní uses nasal harmony with nasal vowels being the trigger, and the harmony being bidirectional, though voiced stops are blockers.
+Certain affixes have alternative forms according to whether the root includes a nasal (vowel or consonant) or not.
+For example, the reflexive prefix is realized as oral je- before an oral stem like juka "kill", but as nasal ñe- before a nasal stem like nupã "hit".
+The ã makes the stem nasal.

 Semitic languages

 Egyptian Arabic uses emphatic harmony, where all sounds in a given domain agree in emphaticness, with emphatic consonants being limited to pharyngealized or uvularized consonants.
 The pharyngealized alveolars of the Egyptian dialect and a pharyngealized [ɑˤ] are the triggers, with all sounds being pharyngealized if [ɑˤ] is in a word, and the pharyngealized alveolars spreading the harmony in a bidirectional manner.
 High front vowels and consonants would be the blockers, and include [ɪ], [iː], [eː], and [ʒ].

-The Southern Palestinian dialect involves the emphatic consonants in general(albeit limited to those within the dialect's phonology) being the triggers, and the spreading being bidirectional, with [i], [j], [ʃ], and [dʒ] being the blockers.
+The Southern Palestinian dialect involves the emphatic consonants in general (albeit limited to those within the dialect's phonology) being the triggers, and the spreading being bidirectional, with [i], [j], [ʃ], and [dʒ] being the blockers.

 Harari uses a non-local, or distant harmony system known as palatalization harmony, where the rightmost coronal consonant, aside from [r], is palatalized by [i] in the second-person feminine singular non-perfective.
 The effect of [i] on one consonant would affect another consonant, and so forth, via a domino effect.